TeamSOBITS/ros-vosk/README.md

 ## Interface

 ### Publishing Topics
-* speech_recognition/vosk_result    -> vosk_node.py publishes a custom "speech_recognition" message
+- speech_recognition/vosk_result    -> vosk_node.py publishes a custom "speech_recognition" message
-* speech_recognition/final_result   -> vosk_node.py publishes a simple string with the final result
+- speech_recognition/final_result   -> vosk_node.py publishes a simple string with the final result
-* speech_recognition/partial_result -> vosk_node.py publishes a simple string with the partial result
+- speech_recognition/partial_result -> vosk_node.py publishes a simple string with the partial result
-* tts/status -> tts_engine.py publishes the state of the engine.
+- tts/status -> tts_engine.py publishes the state of the engine.
 True if it is speaking False if it is not.
 If the status is true vosk_node won't process the audio stream so it won't listen to itself
-* tts/phrase -> tts_engine.py subscribes to this topic in order to speak the given string.
+- tts/phrase -> tts_engine.py subscribes to this topic in order to speak the given string.
 Name your desire and it shall be heard by all in the room..

 ## Main Authors
-Angelo Antikatzidis <an.antikatzidis@gmail.com>
+- Angelo Antikatzidis <an.antikatzidis@gmail.com>
-Nickolay V. Shmyrev <nshmyrev@gmail.com>
+- Nickolay V. Shmyrev <nshmyrev@gmail.com>

-## Mainteiners
+## Maintainers
-Valentin Keith
+- Valentin Keith
-Okuma Yuki
+- Okuma Yuki
-Yamada Ren
+- Yamada Ren
-Ono Fumiya
+- Ono Fumiya